What is gaming addiction?

 Conclusion

-Remember: Games are fun, not a way to get away from life.
+Remember: gaming is fun, not a way to escape life.
 If they stopped pleasing, but began to devour time, money and strength - this is a call that cannot be ignored.

 See also: "How to win back a bonus without harming the budget," "Tactics of minimal risk," "How to distinguish a fake casino."